Use Repeat actions in Shortcuts on iPhone or iPad

 Although Shortcuts doesn’t offer an action to repeatedly run a group of actions forever, you can emulate this behaviour by using the Run Shortcut action.
-The Run Shortcut action allows you to run one shortcut inside another.
-Configure the Run Shortcut action to run the same shortcut that it’s contained within and the shortcut runs from start to finish repeatedly until you stop the shortcut.
+The Run Shortcut action allows you to run one shortcut inside of another.
+Configure the Run Shortcut action to run the same shortcut that it’s contained within, and the shortcut runs from start to finish repeatedly until you stop the shortcut.

 Test the output

-When you’re learning to work with Repeat and Repeat with Each, it’s helpful to test the results that are produced after the End Repeat marker, to ensure the content is what you intended.
+When you’re learning to work with Repeat and Repeat with Each, it’s helpful to test the results that are produced after the End Repeat marker to ensure that the content is what you intended.
 Place a Quick Look action after the End Repeat marker to preview the items that are output by the repeat loop.